omegaatt36/instagramrobot/README.md

 ### Installing as a service

-Make sure that the project files exists in the `/usr/local/instagramrobot` directory.
+Make sure that the project files exist in the `/usr/local/instagramrobot` directory.

 #### Build the application